 Historically, the relationship between supply and demand in the semiconductor industry has caused a high degree of cyclicality in the semiconductor market.
 Semiconductor supply is partly driven by manufacturing capacity, which in the past has demonstrated alternating periods of substantial capacity additions and periods in which no or limited capacity was added.
 As a general matter, semiconductor companies are more likely to add capacity in periods when current or expected future demand is strong and margins are, or are expected to be, high.
 Investments in new capacity can result in overcapacity, which can lead to a reduction in prices and margins.
 In response, companies typically limit further capacity additions, eventually causing the market to be relatively undersupplied.
-In addition, demand for semiconductor industry has in the past experienced significant downturns, such as in 1997/1998, 2001/2002 and in 2008/2009, often in connection with, or in anticipation of, maturing life cycles of semiconductor companies' products and declines in general economic conditions.
+In addition, demand for semiconductors varies, which can exacerbate the effect of supply fluctuations.
+As a result of this cyclicality, the semiconductor industry has in the past experienced significant downturns, such as in 1997/1998, 2001/2002 and in 2008/2009, often in connection with, or in anticipation of, maturing life cycles of semiconductor companies' products and declines in general economic conditions.
 These downturns have been characterized by diminishing demand for end-user products, high inventory levels, under-utilization of manufacturing capacity and accelerated erosion of average selling prices.
 The foregoing risks have historically had, and may continue to have, a material adverse effect on our business, financial condition and results of operations.